lightelligence-io/styles/src/components/Button/Button.md

       <div class="olt-Grid-item olt-Grid-item--3">
         <div class="demo-title">Secondary</div>
         <div class="demo-subtitle demo-subtitle-large">
-          Destructive action as a possibility but not the only option available.<br> A warning in form of a <strong><i>Modal</i></strong> is necessary to prevent an unexpected outcome.
+          Destructive action as a possibility but not the only option available.<br /> A warning in form of a <strong><i>Modal</i></strong> is necessary to prevent an unexpected outcome.
         </div>
         <div class="olt-Card">
           <div class="olt-Card-content">